David Grigoryan (serviceman)

 David Grigoryan (Դավիթ Գրիգորյան; 17 November 2000 – 2–3 November 2020) was an Armenian servicemen in the Artsakh Defense Army, participant of the Second Nagorno-Karabakh war.
-In 2020 he was awarded the Hero of Artsakh military award, which is the highest honorary title of the self-proclaimed Republic of Artsakh.
+In 2020 he was awarded the Hero of Artsakh military award, which is the highest honorary title of the Republic of Artsakh.

 Biography

 Grigoryan grew up in the village of Sardarapat, Armavir Province.
 He was the youngest child and the only son in the family.

 In 2007–2018 he attended Sardarapat Secondary School.
 In 2008, 2010, 2011 and 2012, Grigoryan was awarded with commendations for excellent progress and exemplary behavior.

 He was a student at the Armenian State University of Economics in Yerevan.
 After enlistment he studied for six months and was conscripted into the army.

 He won several chess medals and was interested in sports, karate and chess.

 On the night of 2–3 November 2020, Grigoryan and his three friends died during the war in Artsakh.